Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 jaseci > sentinel set -snt SENTINEL_ID -mode ir tesla_ai.jir
 ```

-To get the sentinel ID,, we should run one of two command
+To get the sentinel ID,, we should run one of any two command
 ```bash
 jaseci > sentinel list
 ```